sed utility can be used to print the contents of a

 Continue reading “Using lsof to Recover Deleted Files”

-This tutorials shows steps on how to run docker and setup a test Apache site using a docker image.
+After creating your EC2 instance and connecting using PuTTY, this tutorials shows steps on how to run docker and setup a test Apache site using a docker image.
 This tutorial aims to introduce the basic operation of docker and how to use it on a Linux environment.

 Continue reading “Create test Apache site with Docker”